The Silent Epidemic Affecting Our Pets

 Involve your whole family in the pet’s weight loss process.
 Assign one person to be the pet’s primary feeder and make sure that no one else in the family is providing non-approved treats or snacks on the side.
 It may not seem like much, but even a couple of dog biscuits each day can add an extra 50-100 calories.
 That’s almost 25% of a small dog’s total daily requirement!

 For obese pets, your veterinarian will recommend a prescription weight-reducing diet for your pet.
 Although you might be tempted to continue feeding the previous brand of food at smaller portions, this practice could actually lead to nutritional deficiencies.
-Reduction diets are specially formulated to provide the right amount of all nutrients while still limiting the amount of calories.
+Reduction diets are specially formulated to provide the right amount of all nutrients while still limiting the number of calories.

 You may need to change your pet’s feeding schedule too.
 Most pet owners leave food out for their pets all day (free choice feeding) and that often leads to the obesity problem or they only feed a large amount once a day.
 By feeding the right amount twice or even three times a day, you can actually help your pet lose more weight.

 Increasing your pet’s exercise is also a crucial component to weight loss.
-Once your veterinarian gives the okay, try to work up to two 20 minute walks per day or even one hour long walk.
+Once your veterinarian gives the okay, try to work up to two 20 minute walks per day or even one-hour long walk.
 The extra benefit is the positive effects on your health also!

 For cats, use kitty toys to encourage play and movement.
 Play chase games up and down stairs so your kitty gets some step aerobics in.
 Teasers on strings and even laser pointers can keep your cat moving and a couple of twenty-minute sessions each day will help your feline burn more calories.